Eflin pitches Phillies past Blue Jays in DH opener

 Gregorius and Gosselin had the two hits for the Phillies through the first four innings yet they still led 1-0.

-Toronto’s Teoscar Hernandez walked with one out in the fourth, but Randal Grichuk grounded into a 6-4-3 double play on the first pitch.
+Toronto’s Teoscar Hernandez walked with one out in the fourth, but Randal Grichuk grounded into a 6-4-3 double play on the next pitch.

 In the fifth, Andrew McCutchen walked and Harper launched a two-run homer through heavy wind and just inside the foul pole in right for a 3-0 Phillies’ advantage.
 It was Harper’s third home run in two games.